diversenok/NtUtilsLibrary/Readme.md

 Therefore, everything you need is already included with the latest [free versions of Delphi](https://www.embarcadero.com/products/delphi/starter).
 As a bonus, compiling console applications without RTTI (aka reflection) yields extremely small executables.
 See [examples](./Examples.md) for more details.

-Since including every file from the library into your projects usually seems redundant, you can configure Delphi for auto-discovery.
+Since including every file from the library into your projects is usually redundant, you can configure Delphi for file auto-discovery.
 This way, you can specify a unit in the `uses` section, and Delphi will automatically include it and its dependencies into the project.
 To configure the folders where Delphi performs the search, go to Project -> Options -> Building -> Delphi Compiler and add the following lines into the Search Path:

 ```
 .\NtUtilsLibrary